JonathanBerkeley/Quack/README.md

 2. Open "Quack main.sln" located in directory "Quack/Main/" with Visual Studio 2022
 3. Build all, or individual modules from this solution

-Or download binaries from https://github.com/JonathanBerkeley/Quack/releases/
+Binaries can be downloaded from https://github.com/JonathanBerkeley/Quack/releases/

 # Other project repositories
 #### Example server software to interact with Quack clients: